Nanostalgia

 Nanostalgia is based on a 1500% scaled iPod Nano Gen 5, and was built as a team of four for the 2025 Formlabs Hackathon.

-My role was CAD, fabrication and finishing.
+My role was CAD and fabrication

 The iPod has embedded speakers connected to an Arduino.
 By plugging in a USB into the side ports, one can queue a playlist of music.
 The touch wheel can be rotated and pressed to pause, play, and switch songs.